Paolo Banchero Will Get Buckets in the NBA. Can He Do Even More?

 Paolo knows how to use his physical advantage, too.
 He’s a capable outside shooter (31.8 percent from 3 on 3.1 attempts per game) who shoots well enough from the free throw line (75 percent on five attempts per game) to suggest that he’ll be able to stretch the floor in the NBA.
 But settling for a jumper bails out the defense when a player is as big and strong as he is.
 Banchero is at his best when he puts his head down and goes to the rim.
 He has a lower 3-point rate (the percentage of his shots that come from behind the arc) than any of his predecessors but Parker.

 What Coach K is still trying to figure out is how Banchero can impact the game when he isn’t scoring.
 He tried smaller lineups with Paolo at the 5 earlier this season to spread out the defense and get all of his best offensive players on the floor.
 Though he manages a block per game, the freshman is a guard at heart.
 He doesn’t have the instincts of a rim protector and prefers to play on the perimeter rather than anchor the defense.
-Coach K ended that experiment after an upset loss to Miami in early January when the Hurricanes sliced them up with back cuts.
+Coach K ended that experiment after an upset loss to Miami in early January when the Hurricanes sliced the Blue Devils up with back cuts.
+The playing time for his two traditional centers—sophomore Mark Williams and senior Theo John—has trended up in conference play since.

 Nor has Coach K used Banchero as a perimeter stopper.
 Moore, Keels, and Griffin have gotten the tougher assignments this season.
 Paolo is a good but not great athlete and he often seems to coast on that end of the floor.
 That’s common for big-time scorers early in their careers.
 Some grow out of it—some don’t.